TomHermsen/checkmate-ts/README.md

 `checkmate-ts` is a library for validating objects in TypeScript applications.
 It supports validating various data types, nested objects, arrays, and custom rules, ensuring type safety and reliability in data validation scenarios.

+Types will be inferred from the validation rules, but might not work reliably (yet).

 ## Usage
 ```typescript
 import {Validator} from 'checkmate-ts'